alexvit36/audio_cryptograher/README.md

 # audio_cryptograher
-The project has been created for Information Protection subject
+The project has been created for MIPT 'Zaschita informacii' classes.
+4th grade